|Nutritional Guidelines (per serving)|

-Place the vanilla ice cream, milk, 8 of the Oreo cookies, and the chocolate sauce in a blender and puree until smooth.
+Place the vanilla ice cream, milk, 8 Oreo cookies, and the chocolate sauce in a blender and puree until smooth.

-Crush the remaining Oreo cookies by placing them in a zip-top plastic bag and pounding on them a few times with a rolling pin until they crumble.
+Crush the remaining Oreo cookies by placing them in a zip-close plastic bag and pounding on them a few times with a rolling pin until they crumble.

-Pour the milkshakes into 2 tall glasses and top each with the crushed Oreo cookie crumbs.
+Pour the milkshakes into two tall glasses and top each with the crushed Oreo cookie crumbs.
 Garnish with a straw.

-- You can use whatever milk you want for this recipe, from 1% to whole, but we find that the creaminess of whole milk makes it the best.
+- You can use whatever milk you want for this recipe, from 1 percent to whole, but we find that the creaminess of whole milk makes it the best.
 It’s a milkshake, after all.

-- You can also make this recipe non-dairy and vegan since Oreos do not contain milk as an ingredient.
+- You can also make this recipe nondairy and vegan since Oreos do not contain milk as an ingredient.
 Use a creamy vegan ice cream (made with coconut milk or another non-dairy milk) and dairy-free milk.
-You may want to reduce the amount of milk since non-dairy ice creams are sometimes less thick than traditional ice creams.
-Double-check that your chocolate sauce doesn't contain milk, too.
+You may want to reduce the amount of milk since nondairy ice creams are sometimes less thick than traditional ice creams.
+Double check your chocolate sauce ingredients for milk.

 - If you don't have a blender or a milkshake maker, add the ice cream to a mixing bowl and let it soften a bit.
 Add the milk and use a potato masher or whisk to blend together.
 Add the chocolate syrup and crushed cookies and mix.
 Serve.